mirnylab/hiclib-legacy/doc/index.rst

 Python2.6 compatibility should hold for most parts of the pipeline, though things were not extensively tested yet (mapping wasn't tested)

-Other libraries required are: joblib, h5py, pysam, numpy, scipy, matplotlib, numexpr, biopython
+Other libraries required are: joblib, h5py, pysam, numpy, scipy, matplotlib, numexpr, biopython, bx-python (preferably from bitbucket repo)